 The EOS.IO smart contracts run on an account.
 So an account is required to transfer or otherwise push a transaction to the blockchain.
 Let’s name our account “anorak“.
 Sounds familiar?

 It’s time to start developing our dApp!
 Create a project folder named Oasis.
 Inside add two main subfolders – contracts & tests.
 Yep, we’re going to write tests too.
 There will be four subfolders named: Players, Games, Marketplace & Oasis – create them.

 Players will be our first EOS smart contract.
 Each player will have a username, level, health points, energy points, balance, inventory (full of items) and abilities.
 He will be able to purchase items from the Marketplace which will be added to his inventory, health points, energy points and/or abilities.
 In order to get coins, he needs to play games with the other players from the Oasis

 Create Players.hpp & Players.cpp files inside Players folder

-1. Player.hpp is the header file that contains the variables, constants, and functions referenced by the .cpp file.
+1. Players.hpp is the header file that contains the variables, constants, and functions referenced by the .cpp file.

-2. The Player.cpp file is the source file that contains the functions of the contract.
+2. The Players.cpp file is the source file that contains the functions of the contract.